quiin/simpleFirebaseNotifications/README.md

 if the notification was sent, _done!_ will be printed in the console, the error will be printed otherwise.

 ### Considerations

+This is just an example and the following variables MUST be changed to your custom values in order for this to work:

 - *client1*